vimoutliner/vimoutliner/README.md

     - Extensive documentation

 See the [help file](doc/votl.txt) for further information.
-After installation you can access it from with vim with `:h vo`.
+After installation you can access it from within vim using `:h vo`.

 If something does not work, please, let us know (either on the email list or file a ticket to the GitHub issue tracker).